 1. Reload the Webpage

 Sometimes, the error is just a temporary glitch.
 A simple way to fix it is by reloading the page.
-If you use a MacOS, press CMD + Shift + R. To fix the error in Windows, just press Ctrl + F5 or Ctrl + R. By doing this, the browser will refresh and try again to establish a secure internet connection.
+If you use a Mac, press CMD + Shift + R. To fix the error in Windows, just press Ctrl + F5 or Ctrl + R. By doing this, the browser will refresh and try again to establish a secure internet connection.
 If you’re still seeing the warning after doing this, check out the other solutions and quick fixes we have for you.

 2. Restart Your Device